mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 ![](../images/faster-collections/data-size-1000.png)

-With 1k collection size the immutable list performs better than the built-in JavaScript array, with almost constant running time (the bindings almost don't impact the running time, since they have constant complexity).
-The `VersionableList` performs even better.
+With 1k collection size the immutable list performs better than the built-in JavaScript array and is with almost constant running time (the bindings almost don't impact the running time, since they have constant complexity).
+The `VersionableList` performs even better since it doesn't require copying of the collection on change.

 ### 10,000 entries